mothi-lal/Letschat/README.md

 **socket.socket() creates a new socket** used the parameters like AF_INET and SOCK_STREAM

-**AF_INET :**is the ADDRESS FAMIlY means we are using IPv4  address like 127.0.0.1 and **SOCK_STREAM** is the socket type means here we are using TCP, a reliable connection based protocol.
+**AF_INET** is the ADDRESS FAMIlY means we are using IPv4  address like 127.0.0.1 and **SOCK_STREAM** is the socket type means here we are using TCP, a reliable connection based protocol.

 together we are saying to python to create a TCP socket that uses IPv4